The Cloud is a Lie

 I’m sorry, but that’s bullshit.
 If you’re promising scalability, you should be able to match the performance that any run-of-the-mill virtual host can provide at the very least.
 Scalability and performance is THE selling point for groud hosting, and yet that seems to be the area that all of the big providers fall woefully short with.
 If you’re offering groud and you don’t have performance/scalability, what the fuck is the point, exactly?
 And the kicker is that for a lot of the big guys, you can’t even GET a non-groud account these days.
 Everybody drank the fucking kool-aid.

 Before you jump down my throat and tell me to get a VPS or dedicated server, let me stop you right there.
 I had one.
 I had one for years, starting with a dedicated server at a hosting company 12 years ago, to the one I bought the hardware for we built that shit from the ground up.
-But I’m a busy person, and I just don’t have the time to be a sysadmin on top of a developer, an information architect, a commuter, an activist, and all of the other things that I do.
+But I’m a busy person, and I just don’t have the time to be a sysadmin and a developer, an information architect, a commuter, an activist, and all of the other things that I do.
 I specifically switched off my dedicated server to release myself from the headache that comes with to maintain a server.
-And frankly, if you don’t use it, you lose it.
-I haven’t had to do a lot of sysadmin work in the past year, and I’ve already forgotten a lot, a fact I was made painfully aware of this when setting up CentOS last night on Slicehost.

 I am a firm believer that unlike, say a designer, you cannot be a good sysadmin if you’re only part-time.
 There’s too much to stay on top of, too many security issues, too many patches.
 Security itself is a full-time job and the bad guys still manage to get into even reasonably well-secured servers.
 So I’m not about to be a part-time sysadmin.